2026 AWARDS CATEGORIES

 This award recognises excellence in the field of residential, wholesale or enterprise fixed broadband.
 A successful entry will demonstrate how network innovations are delivering new levels of service quality for customers; generating new revenue streams or business models; or disrupting competitive markets.
 Ideal entrants would be from ISPs, cable operators, fibre providers or network solutions vendors.

-As the Internet of Things matures, this award will recognise any initiative that develops IoT in either a consumer or industrial setting.
 Successful entries are likely to be those that demonstrate significant advancements in the technology of IoT or those that realised significant commercial benefits.
 Examples of IoT implementations include: smart home, connected cars and Industry 4.0.

 Operator Excellence

-The telecoms industry is ultimately about operators (or carriers as they’re sometimes called) so it seems only right that they be recognised in these awards.
 The winner will be the operator that can best demonstrate significant achievement over the past couple of years by whichever KPIs you want it to be judged.
 These could include business growth, technological achievement or product innovation.

-Outstanding RAN innovation
+Outstanding RAN Innovation

 In the 5G era, the Radio Access Network has become the focus of renewed innovation.
-Most notably this has taken the form of Open RAN and Cloud RAN, but it doesn’t end there.
-This awards will go to the product, project or service that demonstrates the greatest contribution to innovation around the RAN.
+Most notably this has taken the form of Open RAN, Cloud RAN, and more recently AI RAN, but it doesn’t end there.

 Security Solution of the Year

 Security frailties continue to dominate the headlines, as such this category will award excellence in cyber threat mitigation for telecoms operators.
 Entries will demonstrate excellence in fields such as SS7 security, protection against fraudulent activity, DDoS mitigation, data protection, cloud security and everything in between.
-Judges will be looking to understand the threats prevented, the impact to business and the technologies utilised to defend networks.

 Telecoms Excellence

-This final award is a catch-all for all types of telecoms excellence, from technological innovation to proven commercial success and everything in between.
-There are no constraints for entry into this category, making ideal for any product, initiative or service that doesn’t fit neatly into any of the others.
+This award is a catch-all for all types of telecoms excellence, from technological innovation to proven commercial success and everything in between.